Sameerbeedi/Real-Time-Edge-Detection/README.md

 ### Android App

+1. **First Launch:**
-1. Launch the app on your Android device
+   - Launch the app on your Android device
-2. Grant camera permission when prompted
+   - Grant camera permission when prompted
+   - Wait for the camera to initialize (1-2 seconds)

+2. **Using the App:**
-3. The camera feed will display in real-time
+   - The camera feed will display in real-time
-4. Tap **"Toggle Mode"** button to switch between:
+   - Tap the **"Toggle Mode"** button to switch between:
-   - Raw camera feed
+     - **Raw Mode:** Live camera feed without processing
-   - Edge-detected output (Canny)
+     - **Edge Mode:** Real-time Canny edge detection overlay
-5. View FPS counter at the bottom of the screen
+   - View the **FPS counter** at the bottom to monitor performance

+3. **Performance Tips:**
+   - For best results, use in well-lit environments
+   - Point camera at high-contrast scenes for better edge detection
+   - Close background apps to improve FPS
+   - Expected performance: 15-30 FPS depending on device capabilities

+4. **Troubleshooting:**
+   - **Black screen:** Check camera permissions in Settings → Apps → Edge Detection Viewer
+   - **Low FPS:** Close background apps, ensure good lighting
+   - **App crashes:** Check logcat for errors: `adb logcat | findstr EdgeDetection`

 ### Web Viewer